*This post was edited on August 31st, 2019.

 Hi Guys and a happy Monday!
-Yesterday, I visited my cousin studying at UC Davis and was actually taken back by his demeanor.
-On many occasions, I made fun of him saying he looks like a zombie to which he responded like a zombie should.
-But, on the drive back, I realized he was just another college kid and felt a little bad.
-So today, I decided to do something didactic.
+Yesterday I visited my cousin studying at UC Davis and was actually taken back by his demeanor.
+On many occasions I made fun of him saying he looks like a zombie to which he responded like a zombie should.
+But on the drive back I realized he was just another college kid and felt a little bad.
+So today I decided to do something didactic.
 Today’s post is for young girls and those new professional women who are getting their first taste of independence.
-Yes, the connection between “budgeting” and starting a designer shoe collection is odd, but I know how us gals think and love “planning ahead” the moment we land our “first real job”.
-So I hope to accomplish writing a solid budgeting lesson and teach you how to start a designer shoe collection at the same time.
+The connection between “budgeting” and starting a designer shoe collection is odd but I know how us gals think and love “planning ahead” the moment we land our “first real job”.
+I hope to accomplish writing a solid budgeting lesson to starting a designer shoe collection at the same time.

 1. Learn Your Planning MO

 I am a planner.
-I have planned my class schedules, lesson plans, and even when to shower and perform cat duties.
-Yes, it sounds pretty intense so I am trying to be more flexible because I find that as I have grown older, I need to accommodate unforeseen conflicts that require “empty” spaces.
-Leaving a few hours open to read a book, do errands (or sleep!) are a great way to incorporate a little flexibility, self-care, and relax from anxieties of everyday life.
-While some individuals remember their schedule, which I won’t recommend, I wouldn’t go overboard with writing everything down either.
-Ask yourself: Do you want to just schedule (aka write down on a planner) important work meetings or events, or do you want to schedule all activities hour by hour?
-Depending on what stresses you out, play around until you have a winning combination.
-Just remember important work meetings and events, family/friends time (birthdays or brunches), and personal time (like book clubs or classes) is a must to jot down!
+I have planned my class schedules, lesson plans and even when to shower and perform cat duties.
+It sounds pretty intense so I am trying to be more flexible because I find that as I have grown older I need to accommodate unforeseen conflicts that require empty spaces.
+Leaving a few hours open to read a book, do errands (or sleep!) are a great way to incorporate a little flexibility, self-care and relax from anxieties of everyday life.
+While some individuals remember their schedule which I won’t recommend I wouldn’t go overboard with writing everything down either.
+Ask yourself: Do you want to just schedule (aka write down on a planner) important work meetings or events or do you want to schedule all activities hour by hour?
+Depending on what stresses you out play around until you have a winning combination.
+Just remember important work meetings, events, family time (birthdays or brunches) and personal time (like clubs or classes) is a must to jot down.

 2. Budget Your Month